On a secure cluster, this area of the DB Console can only be accessed by a SQL user with the

 To view this page, click SQL Activity in the left-hand navigation of the DB Console.
 Click the Sessions tab.

-Use the Sessions table to see the open sessions in the cluster.
-This table includes active and idle sessions.
+Use the Sessions table to see active, idle, and closed sessions.
 A session is active if it has an open transaction (including implicit transactions, which are individual SQL statements), and idle if it has no open transaction.
 Active sessions consume hardware resources.
+A session is closed if it has closed the connection to CockroachDB.

 New in v22.1: To filter the sessions, click the Filters field.